Eight Miles High

 “Oh, that’s too bad… for you, I mean.
 Hah!
 An exotic locale.
 No one knows who you are?
 An agreeable woman.
 We could see the midnight sun, you and me—if you know what I mean.
 I’m kidding of course… or am I?"

 “Wow,” thought Sean, “We hadn't even left the ground yet and I am already paired with a bona fide loony!”

 “Really, Ms. O’ Donnell, I’m spoken for,” said Sean, as dispassionately as he could.

 “Just breaking the ice.
 No harm, no foul—no need to be offended.
 Please, Sean, you call me Sally.”

 Sean had really wanted to open his laptop and begin reading some of Billy’s old emails and blog contacts.
 As the plane was taking off, he thought it better that Sally knew as little as possible of him and his mission.
 “Remember—be boring,” he thought, “Or, perhaps, being corny would work better.”

 “Sally, you are really something,” said Sean, “If I were free, I just might take you up on your offer.
 But, alas, my heart is betrothed to another, perhaps in another lifetime?”

 “Aw, a real nice guy!
 I thought they were extinct.
 Oops, I think we just left the ground.
 I like this part of the flight, this and the landing.
 The rest is a drag.”

 The jet began its climb and soon they were over the Cascades, heading away from the fading sunlight.
-They headed northeast toward Hudson’s Bay.
-Then it would fly over Greenland, landing in Keflavík and, after deplaning, Sean would be in Reykjavík.
+It headed northeast toward Hudson’s Bay.
+From there it would fly over Greenland, finally landing in Keflavík.
+In less than seven hours Sean would be standing on the streets of Reykjavík.

 “Sally, I’ve read that when traveling more than three time zones, you shouldn’t eat until you arrive.
 Doing that is supposed to help you avoid jet-lag.”